What You Need to Know

-Back to the running example hand, the dealer reveals the 4d as the next community card, which does nothing to improve our hand.
-At this point, the sizing of your 5th Street bet will be based on optimal strategy (more to come in a minute), but since it’s always fun to go for the gusto, we’ll put in another maximum wager of 3x our ante (or $15 more).
+Back to the running example, the dealer reveals the 4d as the next community card, which does nothing to improve our hand.
+At this point, the sizing of your 5th Street bet should use optimal strategy.
+Since it’s always fun to go for the gusto, we’ll put in another maximum wager of 3x our ante (or $15 more).

-Like we mentioned above, the betting can quickly go from a single $5 chip to up to $45 more, so on any individual hand, you can wager 10 “units” – or the increment used for your original ante bet.
+As mentioned above, the betting can quickly go from a single $5 chip to up to $45 more.
+On any individual hand, you can wager 10 “units” – or the increment used for your original ante bet.

 Final Card Revealed to Create Strongest 5-Card Hand

-In our case, the dealer reveals the Ac to improve our hand to two pair, aces, and queens.
+In our case, the dealer reveals the Ac to improve our hand to two pairs, aces and queens.

-Now, with the player hands completed, the dealer will compare each hand to the pay table and award the appropriate payouts to each player.
+With the players’ hands completed, the dealer will compare each hand to the paytable and award the appropriate payouts to each player.